JvanKatwijk/qt-dab/README.md

 Journaline data
 ================================================================

-While not in the region where I live, in some countries (Germany) DAB services are sometimes augmented with Journaline data.
+While (again) not in the region where I live, in some countries (Germany) DAB services are sometimes augmented with Journaline data.
 This data is - at least in the examples I have - transmitted in a subservice as shown in the picture
 Qt-DAB uses the *NewsService Journaline (R) Decoder* software from Fraunhofer IIS Erlangen in a slightly modified form (all rights gratefully acknowledged).

 ![6.10](/res/read_me/journaline-1.png?raw=true)